 - ♦ It is important to know and study the law before embarking on a campaign.
 Therefore, this guide has been prepared as an aid to candidates and committees and contains highlights of campaigning and reporting requirements required by the Wyoming Election Code. - ♦ It is very important that every candidate and the chairman and treasurer of the candidate's campaign committee read this entire campaign guide, giving close attention to the Campaign Practices section, and know the legal requirements which are contained in that section. - ♦ The Wyoming Campaign Practices Act (W.S.
-22-25-101 through 22-25-115) applies to candidates for Governor; Secretary of State; State Auditor; State Treasurer; Superintendent of Public Instruction; State Legislature; District Attorney; County Offices; School, Community College and Hospital Board Trustees; Municipal Offices; and to Supreme Court, District Court and Circuit Court Judges standing for retention in office. - ♦ Candidates for U.S. Senator and U.S. Representative and committees supporting candidates for federal offices are required to file with the Federal Election Commission, 999 "E" Street, N.W., Washington D.C.
+22-25-101 through 22-25-115) applies to candidates for Governor, Secretary of State, State Auditor, State Treasurer, Superintendent of Public Instruction, State Legislature, District Attorney, County Offices, School and Community College Board Trustees, Municipal Offices, and Supreme Court, District Court and Circuit Court Judges standing for retention in office. - ◆ Candidates for U.S. Senator and U.S. Representative and committees supporting candidates for federal offices are required to file with the Federal Election Commission, 999 "E" Street, NW, Washington D.C.
 20463.
-The toll-free telephone number is 1(800)424-9530.
+The toll-free telephone number is (800) 424-9530.